Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Methods

-We visually explore each journey record separately, displaying the GPS locations on maps.
-Several journey records do not follow a clear trajectory, possibly due to problems with the app or with the GPS satellite connection.
-Invalid journeys are also due to human error when recording the route (see Figure \ref{fig:invalid_journey_bellvitge}).
+We visually explore each trajectory record separately, displaying the GPS locations on maps.
+Several trajectory records do not follow a clear path, possibly due to problems with the app or with the GPS satellite connection.
+Invalid trajectories are also due to human error when recording the route (see Figure \ref{fig:invalid_journey_bellvitge}).
 These records are removed jointly with those that neither start nor end in one of the schools (see Figure \ref{fig:invalid_journey_sgv}).

 This second step has removed a total amount of $7,500$ GPS locations, corresponding to $43$ participants.